pyeventsourcing/eventsourcing/docs/topics/quick_start.rst

 Application
 ===========

-Construct an event sourced application object, with an example repository.
+Define an application object factory, that constructs an application with library class :class:`~eventsourcing.application.base.ApplicationWithPersistencePolicies` with an example repository.

 .. code:: python